 Shown here: Full linear edit (entire ceremony)

-A Kauai wedding videographer pull out all the gear
+Your Kauai wedding videographer will pull out all the gear

 This Kauai wedding video is one with a karaoke twist.
 Not your everyday wedding video, but different is special.
 There's a second version of this which is more classical.